-We recommend the following equipment for all new top bar hive and Warre beekeepers:
+We recommend the following equipment for all new beekeepers using any style of hive:

-Bee Brush: More useful than you would imagine, the bee brush can be used to gently move the bees off of comb or other places you don't want them to be.
+More useful than you would imagine, the bee brush can be used to gently move the bees off of comb or other places you don't want them to be.
+This is an essential tool for honey harvest, repairing broken comb, and sometimes for swarm removal.
 Keep in mind that the bees HATE the brush and you will find them stinging it mercilessly as you use it, so use it sparingly.

 Beekeeping is a dynamic and ever-changing experience that requires research, lots of beekeeping books, and patience.
 Considering all the environmental factors that affect your honeybees, and the fact that every honeybee colony is different, you may see something different every time you get into your hive.
 In order to make appropriate management decisions, beekeepers must be flexible in their ability to figure out why bees are behaving a certain way, and how certain actions may impact their well being.